Additional Disability Compensation Payment for specific disabilities

 What are the disabilities for which the additional pension is paid?

-Additional disability pension is paid to veterans who receive disability pension at less than the special rate and have one of the following disabilities accepted as service related:
+Additional Disability Compensation Payment is paid to veterans who receive Disability Compensation Payment at less than the special rate and have one of the following disabilities accepted as service related:

 |1||Two arms amputated|